tkskto/vue-component-analyzer/README.md

 # vue-component-analyzer

 This tool can Analyze dependency tree for Vue.js SFC (Single File Component).
+You can see [GitHub Pages](https://tkskto.github.io/vue-component-analyzer/dist/) for a demo.

 Also, you can see Props of Component.